-The basis for the project is the enormous variety of different operating concepts that tractor drivers currently encounter.
+The basis for the project is the enormous variety and complexity of different operating concepts that tractor drivers currently encounter.
 You will encounter this variety both within the tractor manufacturers and within the implement manufacturers.
 Unfortunately, the majority of design decisions have so far been made on the basis of technical possibilities.
 As a result, tractor drivers and their needs have largely fallen by the wayside.

 This leads to greater challenges and difficulties among users when handling the various functions.
 In addition to the stressful daily routine, learning various concepts leads to an increased workload and contributes to the existing mental burden in this professional group.
-Finding your way through the functional jungle requires patience and long „trial and error“ paths.
+Finding your way through the functional jungle requires a lot of patience and long „trial and error“ paths.

 How might we help make everyday work easier for tractor drivers with the help of an intuitive operating system?

 The settings that are important for preparing the work process are represented in the driver’s cab by the so-called terminal – in our concept a conventional tablet.
 This offers more flexibility than outdated built-in screens and already has familiar interaction patterns.

 Within this tablet, we are in an application.
 Its structure is divided into a road mode, field mode and general settings.
 If an implement is attached, the field mode appears and provides all relevant information and settings, curated by the application.
 This allows tractor drivers to make settings and read information in a targeted manner.